damiano1996/gym-trading/README.md

-# Trading Gym
+# Trading Gym: A Reinforcement Learning Environment for Trading and Budget Allocation

-The Trading Gym is a gym environment for simulating and testing trading strategies using historical price data.
-It is built upon the OpenAI Gym framework and provides a customizable environment for developing and evaluating trading algorithms.
+The Trading Gym is a versatile Python library that offers a comprehensive environment for simulating and testing trading strategies, as well as performing budget allocation across a portfolio of assets.
+Built on the foundation of the OpenAI Gym framework, it provides researchers and traders with a powerful toolkit to develop and evaluate trading algorithms.

-Review this [jupyter notebook](examples/example.ipynb) to learn more about how to use the library.

-## Features
+## Key Features

+### Integration with OpenAI Gym
-- Integration with OpenAI Gym: The Trading Gym extends the functionality of OpenAI Gym to provide a trading-specific environment for reinforcement learning and algorithmic trading research.
+- The Trading Gym seamlessly integrates with OpenAI Gym, enhancing its capabilities to cater specifically to reinforcement learning and algorithmic trading research.

+### Customizable Data Loader
-- Customizable Data Loader: Load historical price data from various sources and formats, such as CSV files, API calls, or databases, using the flexible Data Loader interface.
+- Load historical price data from a variety of sources and formats, including CSV files, API calls, or databases, using the flexible Data Loader interface.
+This feature enables you to work with real-world data or synthetic data tailored to your needs.

+### Exchange Simulation
-- Exchange Simulation: Simulate trading actions, order execution, and portfolio management with the Exchange component.
-It provides an interface to interact with the market and simulate trading decisions.
+- Simulate trading actions, order execution, and portfolio management using the Exchange component.
+This interface allows you to interact with the market, execute trades, and evaluate trading decisions within a controlled environment.

+### Rendering Options
-- Rendering Options: Visualize price data, trading actions, and portfolio performance using different rendering options, such as plotting, logging, or custom renderers.
+- Visualize price data, trading actions, and portfolio performance through diverse rendering options.
+You can choose from various visualization methods, including plotting, logging, or even implement custom renderers to suit your visualization requirements.

+### Reward Calculation
-- Reward Calculation: Define custom reward functions to evaluate the performance of trading strategies based on specific criteria, such as profit and loss, risk-adjusted returns, or other metrics.
+- Define and implement custom reward functions to evaluate the performance of your trading strategies.
+You can tailor these functions to measure various criteria, such as profit and loss, risk-adjusted returns, or other specific metrics relevant to your trading objectives.

-- Observation Window: Define the number of previous price points to include in the observation space, allowing agents to capture historical trends and patterns.
+### Budget Allocation
+- In addition to trading, the Trading Gym extends its utility to budget allocation.
+It allows you to allocate funds across a set of assets, making it suitable for a broader range of financial optimization tasks beyond pure trading strategies.

+Whether you're a researcher exploring reinforcement learning in finance or a trader looking to develop and test your trading strategies, the Trading Gym offers a versatile and adaptable environment to meet your needs.
+To dive deeper into its functionalities and see practical examples, refer to the [jupyter notebook](examples/example.ipynb) provided in the repository.

 ## Installation
 To install the Trading Gym, follow these steps: